jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/logic/booleans.md

 # Activity: Boolean Statements and Expressions

 In these activities students will work with:
-* boolean flags and values
+* Boolean flags and values
 * ``||logic:and||`` & ``||logic:or||``
 * ``||logic:not||``